Kay Hammond (American actress): Life and career

-Kay Hammond (December 14, 1901 – January 7, 1982) was an American actress.
-She was born in Kansas City, Kansas.
-She acted only in Hollywood productions.
-There has generally been some confusion to which of the two actresses was in the film Abraham Lincoln as some reference books designate an English actress of the same name.
+On screen Hammond acted only in Hollywood productions; appearing in a total of eleven films.
+She made her film debut in 1929 in The Trespasser which starred Gloria Swanson, and later that year appeared as Julia Sturm in Her Private Affair.
+There has generally been some confusion to which of the two actresses was in the film Abraham Lincoln (1930) as some reference books designate an English actress of the same name.
 It is, however, widely accepted throughout filmography that it was the American actress.